MohamadSabha/REAL-TIME-OUTLIERS-DETECTION-OVER-STREAMING-DATA-FOR-HUMAN-ACTIVITIES/README.md

 [![Final video of fixing issues in your code in VS Code](https://img.youtube.com/vi/JLMbpiywVxQ/maxresdefault.jpg)](https://www.youtube.com/watch?v=JLMbpiywVxQ)

-Here is how to embed the video:

-{% raw %}
-{% include youtube.html id="JLMbpiywVxQ" %}
-{% endraw %}

-{% include youtube.html id="JLMbpiywVxQ" %}

-To enable this, you need to create an `_includes` folder in your GitHub Pages root folder and include the [youtube.html](youtube.html) file from this repository.

 This project aims to propose a methodology to address the challenge of outlier detection over streaming data in real-time.
 The methodology is based on a developed architectural pipe-line combined synergistically of multiple strategies and technologies such as Apache Kafka and Apache Spark.
 For effectiveness evaluation purposes, an implementation of the methodology was performed by developing a solution for a real-life problem that detects outliers over streams of human activities.
 The developed solution is powered by two systems as follows: